-If you look at humans like Michael Phelps, Usain Bolt, or Venus Williams (and to a lesser extent, Serena), you might be forgiven for thinking we've reached our very peak as a species.
+If you look at humans like Michael Phelps, Usain Bolt, or Venus and Serena Williams, you might be forgiven for thinking we've reached our very peak as a species.

 Yet we've got our problems.
 A lot of them.
 Over millions of years of evolution, we've picked up some less than ideal characteristics.

 We have evolved the ability to walk on two legs, and have larger brains than our primate cousins, which are obviously both pretty useful.
 However, these shifts may have caused our pelvises to get smaller, right when our skulls got bigger.
 The result is that humans experience extremely painful childbirth, while primates give birth and then pretty much immediately walk it off like nothing just crawled out of their body.